 CITIZENS AND DEMOCRATIC PROCESS

 But in spite of these measures taken by IFE to produce untainted results, most Mexicans continue to mistrust the electoral process.
 There remains very little public confidence that elections are free of corruption and manipulation.
 During the past few days, several polls have indicated that many people think that the present election has been fixed.
-For instance,
+For instance, a poll carried out b y the respected magazine Proceso suggests that more than 70% believe that the election results are being delayed on purpose because PAN knows that it lost but is manipulating results behind the scenes.

 Mexico has made great strides towards an open democratic process, but is a country deeply divided.
 People still lack the absolute confidence that the elections were clean and fair, and they suspect the worst.
 As of today, there are as many as 3.5 million votes that seem to be unaccounted for.
 The percentage vote count is not 100%, and the numbers of exiting voters counted by party scrutineers is higher than the number of votes posted by IFE.
 The IFE counselors will be confronted with a major challenge to reconcile the numbers and demonstrate that the vote was clean and transparent.
 Unfortunately, the vote is so close (400,000 votes difference) that unaccounted-for 3.5 million ballots must be justified before IFE will gain the confidence of the public.
 The situation is doomed to be chaotic for several weeks if not months.